What's Coming to Netflix in May 2021 - What's on Netflix

 What’s Coming to Netflix on May 26th

-- The Divine Ponytail (2021) N – Italian biopic on soccer player Roberto Baggio.
+- Baggio: The Divine Ponytail (2021) N – Italian biopic on soccer player Roberto Baggio.

+- High on the Hog: How African American Cuisine Transformed America (2021) N – Documentary on African American cuisine.

+- Nail Bomber: Manhunt (2021) N – Documentary on the infamous Nail Bomber.

 What’s Coming to Netflix on May 27th